The House with a Clock in Its Walls: Plot

-Lewis befriends a local boy named Tarby Corrigan, who is everything he is not—popular, athletic, thin—but the two soon begin to drift apart.
+Lewis befriends a local boy named Tarby Corrigan, who is everything he isn't — popular, athletic, and thin — but the two soon begin to drift apart.
 Lewis tries to win Tarby back by demonstrating how to raise the dead in the local cemetery on Halloween but in doing so unwittingly releases Selena Izard from her tomb.

-An escalating series of encounters with the sorceress' ghost builds to a final confrontation in the basement of Jonathan's house, where Lewis must summon up his courage and prevent the couple from finishing their work and bringing about the end time.
+An escalating series of encounters with the sorceress' ghost builds to a final confrontation in the basement of Jonathan's house, where Lewis must summon up his courage and prevent the couple from finishing their work and bringing about the end of the world.

 Cronin House

 The Cronin House in John Bellairs's hometown of Marshall, Michigan was the inspiration for his book.
 The house received a historical plaque in 1992.
 With the film adaptation debuting in 2018, Marshall's population embraced the fame with walking tours and other activities related to the book and its film.